MyropolskyiHennadii/ArtefactsLocation-model/README.md

 ArtefactsLocation-table is partitioned by longitude.

 ## Version History
+**Version 1.2.2** 26.11.2023
+* New fields in ArtefactsLocation: for data from reverse geocoding https://api.bigdatacloud.net/data/reverse-geocode-client

 **Version 1.2.1** 19.10.2023
 * Fields modified, created, reviewed were added to model and to database.
 Fields updated, deleted were removed.